erikasio/blog/docs/index.md

-# Your AI Should Build Trust, Not Break It
+# Your RAG Is Failing.
+I Fix It

 ## I Fix Failing RAG Systems That Drive Customers Away — Rapid, Measurable Progress